 Stability is the big thing with this stand and the negative is that it doesn’t break down a ton.
 If you’re wanting to travel with it, it still remains a little bit bulky.

-If you’re in the market for a sustain pedal, I recently wrote about my favorite currently on the market.
+If you’re in the market for a sustain pedal, I recently wrote about the best sustain pedals available.